Frequently Asked Questions

 Are there particular courses I should take?

-The American Bar Association urges Pre-Law students to develop a broad understanding of history, political thought, math skills, an understanding of human behavior and social interaction, and an understanding of diverse cultures and world events.
+The American Bar Association urges pre-law students to develop a broad understanding of history, political thought and math skills, as well as an understanding of human behavior and social interaction, and finally an understanding of diverse cultures and world events.
 Stetson University offers a wide variety of courses in the liberal arts curriculum that are favored by law schools.

 How should I prepare outside of classes?